Chinoiserie1/STATE_DAO/README.md

   creation of Taxes => not started yet

-  creation of Social Security => in progress: contract/SocialSecurity.sol
+  creation of Social Security => in progress: contract/SocialSecurity.sol. test path => test/DAO.test.js

   creation of Imposition => not started yet